mikependon/RepoDB/Docs/_build/html/_sources/pages/repository.rst.txt

 	// Get the result
 	var customers = result.Result.Extract();

-The result is not an `IEnumerable<T>` object, instead it is an instance of `ActionResultExtractor<IEnumerable<T>>` object.

-It is necessary to call the `Extract` method to extract the result and close the underlying `DbConnection` object used.
+The result is an instance of `ActionResultExtractor<IEnumerable<T>>` The `Extract` method is used to extract the result of the operation.

-**Note**: Always call the `Extract` method after calling the `Async` method via repository to close the underlying `DbConnection` object used during the operation.
+**Note**: It is very important to call the `Extract` method after calling the repository `Async` methods.
+This is to ensure dispose the underlying `DbConnection` object used during the actual operation.

 Operations
 ----------